Quantcast

 Body

-Not all apples are ideal for cooking!
-In this article, we share some of best apples for baking and cooking—including the best apples for apple pies, best apples for making applesauce, best apples for apple cider, and best apples for apple butter.
 Hooray for apple season!
+We share some of the best apples for baking and cooking—including the best apples for apple pies, the best apples for making applesauce, the best apples for apple cider, and the best apples for apple butter.
+We talk to the Apple Expert to learn more about the best apple varieties for every application, as well as a handy apple variety chart to bring with you to the orchard!

 Choosing the Right Apple Variety

 Ever eaten a mushy apple pie?
-Often, this is the result of the baker using a soft apple variety that doesn’t hold up in the oven.
+Often, this results from the baker using a soft apple variety that doesn’t hold up in the oven.
 When you use the right kinds of apples in your recipes, your dishes can go from good to delicious!

 2. Ideally, bake a pie with more than one apple—an equal amount of 1. “firm-tart” and 2. “firm-sweet” apples for depth of flavor.
 (See chart below.)